platformsh/platformsh-docs/docs/src/domains/checklist.md

 ---

-* Your registrars allows CNAME on APEX domains?
+* Your registrar allows CNAME on APEX domains?
 * Your code and data is tested and ready to launch on your production environment?
 * Your custom TLS certificate is purchased, if you're using one?